Shreyan-12/School-Exam-Result-2/README.md

 This a python project to calculate the number, grade and percentage of the marks your final exam.
 Just input your marks for separate subject and get your result

-Note: This application is bult in the light of the evalution system of SPSC of 2024
+Note: This application is built in the light of the evalution system of SPSC of 2024